Frederick G.L. Huetwell Professor of Rheumatology

 In 2007-2008, Dr. Fox served as the seventy-first President of the American College of Rheumatology and the sixth ACR President from the University of Michigan.

-Vivek Nagaraja, MD, Clinical Assistant Professor in the Division of Rheumatology, is an active faculty in the Michigan Medicine Scleroderma Program.
+Dr. Vivek Nagaraja is an active faculty in the Michigan Medicine Scleroderma Program.
 Originally from the city of Bangalore in India, Dr. Nagaraja received his medical degree from Ramaiah Medical College.
 He did two years of transitional post-doctoral training in the United Kingdom.
-He subsequently moved to Tucson, Arizona where he completed residency in Internal Medicine and fellowship in Geriatric Medicine at University of Arizona.
+Dr. Nagaraja subsequently moved to Tucson, Arizona where he completed residency in Internal Medicine and fellowship in Geriatric Medicine at the University of Arizona.
 He then completed a fellowship in Rheumatology at the University of Michigan in 2014.
-He became a faculty Assistant Professor at the University of Toledo, and re-joined the University of Michigan Division of Rheumatology in May 2017, and is an integral part of the Scleroderma program.
+Dr. Nagaraja became a faculty Assistant Professor at the University of Toledo, and re-joined the University of Michigan Division of Rheumatology in May 2017, and is an integral part of the Scleroderma program.

 Dr. Nagaraja brings a unique geriatric clinical experience of chronic care management into the care of scleroderma patients.
 He is board-certified in Internal Medicine, Geriatric Medicine and Rheumatology, and a member of the American College of Rheumatology.
-His specific research interests include patient reported outcomes measurement in rheumatic diseases (including scleroderma) and their implementation in routine clinical care, and understanding the unique subset of patients with rheumatic disease who have interstitial lung disease.
-He will be leading clinical trials in scleroderma at University of Michigan in partnership with Professor Khanna.
-He serves as a reviewer (see a listing of Dr. Nagaraja's publications on PubMed), a service of the National Library of Medicine.
-He currently serves as a reviewer in the Journal of General Internal Medicine and BMC Musculoskeletal Disorders.
+Dr. Nagaraja's specific research interests include patient reported outcomes measurement in rheumatic diseases (including scleroderma) and their implementation in routine clinical care, and understanding the unique subset of patients with rheumatic disease who have interstitial lung disease.
+He leads clinical trials in scleroderma in partnership with Dr. Khanna.
+Dr. Nagaraja serves as a reviewer (see a listing of Dr. Nagaraja's publications on PubMed), a service of the National Library of Medicine.
+He currently serves as a reviewer for the Journal of General Internal Medicine and BMC Musculoskeletal Disorders.

 Eliza Tsou, PhD

-Eliza Tsou, PhD, is a Research Assistant Professor and Research Fellow in the Division of Rheumatology at the University of Michigan.
-She received her PhD in Pharmaceutical Sciences from the State University of New York at Buffalo and joined UM in 2008.
+Dr. Eliza Tsou received her PhD in Pharmaceutical Sciences from the State University of New York at Buffalo and joined Michigan Medicine in 2008.

 Dr. Tsou’s main role is conducting scleroderma research.
 She has been actively involved in numerous scleroderma research projects, examining the mechanism of tissue fibrosis and vasculopathy in scleroderma.
 She utilizes cells isolated from skin biopsies from healthy volunteers as well as scleroderma patients and determines the key factors affecting the disease pathogenesis.
 Dr. Tsou is currently supported by the Arthritis Foundation.

-Faculty from many disciplines and programs including Pulmonary Medicine, Pulmonary Hypertension (Cardiovascular Medicine), Michigan Bowel Control Program (Gastroenterology), Pediatric Rheumatology, Department of Dermatology, Division of Hand Surgery, Department of Occupational Therapy, and the U-M Cancer Center participate in the Scleroderma Program.
+Faculty from many disciplines and programs including Pulmonary Medicine, Pulmonary Hypertension (Cardiovascular Medicine), Michigan Bowel Control Program (Gastroenterology), Pediatric Rheumatology, Department of Dermatology, Division of Hand Surgery, Department of Occupational Therapy, and the Michigan Medicine Rogel Cancer Center participate in the Scleroderma Program.